 Once you have placed your order online for your wedding invitations, you can expect delivery within two weeks.
 This allows time for you to check the wedding invitation draft we send you, for your invitations to be printed and then posted to you.

 How long does it take to design our wedding invitations?

-The entire process from design to revisions, printing and posting your wedding invites takes around two weeks.
+The entire process from design to revisions, finalising wedding invite wording, printing and posting your wedding invites takes around two weeks.
 You can expect to receive your digital mock-up within a couple of days of placing your order, to let you check it before we have your invites printed.
 Make sure you have a couple of people check the invites before you give your designer the final go-ahead to print it.
 These 'fresh eyes' will help you find any typos!
 Have someone ring any phone numbers or email the email addresses provided.

 How fast can I get my wedding invitations?

 If you are in a hurry for your invitations, the first thing to do is contact us.
 Chances are that we can organise a fast turnaround of your wedding invites, but only if we know your special requirements.
 Christmas/New Year holidays and courier delays can also affect turnaround time.